 How would you like me to build your new home?
 It's probably impossible for me to fit your job into my schedule, but I will gladly share hundreds of my tricks and building secrets with you and your builder.
 Check out my New House Specifications.

-Furthermore, as you begin to proceed with plans, it would be very wise to speak with two or three homeowners who went through the process.
+Furthermore, as you begin to proceed with plans, it would be very wise to speak with two or three homeowners who went through the same process of raising a roof.
 Ask them about how they dealt with the disruption.